Bitterne Nomads F.C.: Ground

 Bitterne Nomads played at Cutbush Lane, Townhill Park, Southampton.
-The ground is now covered by housing.

-The modern day council owned pitches known by the same name are located at near-by West End, behind a housing estate.
+The ground is now covered by housing and is not to be confused with the modern day council owned pitches known by the same name located at the opposite end of the road in West End.

 Notable players

 Bitterne Nomads had many fine players, most notably Don Roper and Fred Turner who both went on to play for Southampton.
 Former Saints goalkeeper Eugene Bernard also played towards the end of his career.

 Local rivalries

 With there being so many teams in the area, Bitterne Nomads had a number of local rivals.
-These included Sholing Sports, Thornycrofts (Woolston), West End and Mullard Sports.
+These included Sholing Sports, Thornycrofts (Woolston) and West End.

-Successor Club
+Successor club

 Bitterne Sports played in the Southampton League from 1972 until 1995.
 The club played on hired council pitches and reaching the Southampton FA Junior 'B' Cup final in 1989 was the closest they ever came to winning any silverware.